Updated 22 February 2018 — Do you ever find that the smell of local foods is one of your strongest travel memories?

 Don't just be an onlooker.
 I've attended classes where one student stood at the front preparing everything while the others watched.
 You need to get your own hands wet and taste your own meal if you're ever going to understand exactly what went into preparing it.

 Try different courses.
 Some places are known for starters - tapas and mezze for example - while others are known for stews or desserts.
-Focus each meal on a different part of the meal each time.
+Focus each meal on a different course.

 Avoid asking for ingredient changes unless you're truly allergic or despise something - especially in places where you know the chef pours her heart into her art.
 Each ingredient has its place and it's the package that makes the experience a marvellously balanced one.